- 1 About Damián Ortega

 What the Volkswagen Beetle symbolizes

 The vehicle hangs from the ceiling in a satirical meditation on an evident symbol of mass production and, of course, westernization.
-The Volkswagen Beetle is without a doubt the most perfect symbol of both.
+The Volkswagen Beetle is, without a doubt a perfect symbol of both.
 The Volkswagen Beetle was originally developed in the 1930s in Nazi Germany and became known as both being efficient and affordable.

 The Volkswagen Beetle after the Second World War